Basil Rajapaksa

-Basil Rajapaksa (born 27 April 1951) is a Sri Lankan-American politician.
+Basil Rajapaksa (born 27 April 1951) is a Sri Lankan politician.
 He is a former Minister of Finance and Member of Parliament for the national list.

 He was also a member of the Sri Lankan Parliament from 2007 to 2015.
 During the period of 2005–2010 he served as a presidential senior advisor for President Mahinda Rajapaksa and in 2007 he was appointed as a member of parliament from the national list.
 He was the Cabinet minister for Economic Development in President Mahinda Rajapaksa's second term (2010–2015).
 In the 2010 parliamentary election, he was elected from Gampaha district by receiving the highest number of preferential votes in Sri Lanka.
 He entered the parliament again from the national list and was appointed the Finance Minister during which he was accused of extreme negligence and mismanagement resulting in the worsening of the Sri Lankan economic crisis and was ultimately forced to resign under increasing protests by general public in the 2022 Sri Lankan political crisis.
 He resigned his seat in parliament on 9 June 2022.

 Family

 He hails from a well-known political family in the southern part of Sri Lanka.
 His father, D. A. Rajapaksa, was a prominent politician, independence agitator, Member of Parliament and Cabinet Minister of Agriculture and Land in Wijeyananda Dahanayake's government.
-He is a younger brother of the former presidents Mahinda Rajapaksa and Gotabaya Rajapaksa, who was a powerful defense secretary in the Mahinda Rajapaksa government.
+He is a younger brother of the former presidents Mahinda Rajapaksa and Gotabaya Rajapaksa, who was the secretary for the defence ministry in the Mahinda Rajapaksa's government.
 Furthermore, his older brother Chamal served as the Speaker of the Parliament of Sri Lanka (2010–2015).

 He had his secondary education at Isipathana College and Ananda College, both located in Colombo.